Be honest, and ask yourself when was the last time you cleaned your PC, or even better have you ever cleaned it?

 Do not drag your feet on the floor and swing your arms too much while you are going back to the computer.
-Because when clothes start rubbing, it can build up a charge which can be very dangerous for your motherboard and other internal parts.
+Because when clothes start rubbing, they can build up a charge which can be very dangerous for your motherboard and other internal parts.

 After you did all the necessary things for proper handling, you can start removing the parts.

 Removing CPU cooler